Whoopi Goldberg Rushes To Liam Neeson’s Defense: ‘He Isn’t A Bigot’

-Whoopi Goldberg has rushed to her fellow Hollywood star Liam Neeson’s defense, and claimed “he isn’t a bigot” for once admitting to an overwhelming urge to “kill black b******s”
+Whoopi Goldberg has rushed to her fellow Hollywood star Liam Neeson’s defense and claimed “he isn’t a bigot” for once admitting to an overwhelming urge to “kill black b******s.”

 The Liam Neeson controversy exploded earlier this week when the actor made the astonishing admission that he once prowled the streets with a cosh, for a week, looking for a black person to attack after a close friend was raped by a person of color.